DFE-Digital/publish-teacher-training-2022/README.md

 SENTRY_DSN=https://aaa:bbb@sentry.io/123 rails s
 ```

-## Basic auth
+## Authentication Mode

+There are 3 mutually exclusive ways to login

+- Non-Production environments
+  - `persona`

+- Production environments
+  - `dfe_signin`
+  - `magic`

+### Persona login

+Persona login is available in local development and non-production environments.
+This allows you to log in to existing anonymised accounts or pre-selected accounts identified by personas.
-Basic auth is enabled in non-production and non-local environments.
+> Basic auth is enabled by default for this Authentication Mode.
 The credentials can be found in the Confluence pages.

-## Persona login

-Persona login is availale in local development and non-production environments.
-This allows you to log in to existing anonymised accounts or pre-selected accounts identified by personas.

-## Using DfE Sign-In

-Occasionally you may want to test the system integration with DfE Sign-In.
-In
-the dev environment the system is configured to use basic auth so you need to
-take a few extra steps to make it work with DfE Sign-In.

-### Disable developer auth

-The developer auth strategy supercedes DfE Sign-In and must be disabled first.

-In `config/settings/development.local.yml` set `developer_auth` to `false`

-The app must be rebooted in order for this change to take affect.

-### Ensure You Have a DfE Sign-In Account
+### DfE Sign-In & magic

+DfE Sign-In is third party and also the default Authentication Mode.

+When DfE Sign-In is not available, a fallback Authentication Mode called `magic` can be used instead.

+Additional configuration will be required for either Authentication Modes.

-You likely already have an account for certain environments, but you will need
+> You likely already have an account for certain environments, but you will need
 to ensure you have an account in the DfE Sign-In test environment to be able to
 login locally.
 Check with team members on how to do this.

-### Configure DfE Sign-In
+#### Configure DfE Sign-In

 Create the following file and ask the team for the secret.